 I don’t want you to think it’s all sunshine and rainbows from day 1 with the keto diet because it’s not.
 Just like any other lifestyle change (especially such a drastic one like keto can be for some people), there’s going to be an adjustment period.
 You may get very cranky because you’re used to fueling your body on carbs.
 Once you start following a keto lifestyle, you switch energy tanks, so to speak, from being a carb burner to a fat burner, which might cause some irritability as your body adjusts.
 If you can get past that slump – the crankiness and tiredness you may experience for the first few weeks and the keto flu – you’re going to feel amazing!
 That is why keto works; once you get past the rough spots, it’s smooth sailing, and the potential results you get are beyond compare.

-It’s been 21 months since I started following a keto lifestyle.
+It’s been over 4 years since I started following a keto lifestyle.
 Now, I’ve hit my goal weight and am maintaining my weight loss.
 I love that carbs and sugar no longer control me.
 I’ve learned that I am stronger and more disciplined than I thought I was and that food doesn’t have to be at the forefront of my mind all of the time.
-It takes commitment, dedication, and discipline but the sacrifices yield results.
+It takes commitment, dedication, and discipline, but the sacrifices yield results.